 How To Shower With Eyelash Extensions

-After the first 24-48 hours have passed water-free, you can shower normally with your gorgeous extensions.
-Nevertheless, less moisture exposure means less chance of the fibers falling off prematurely.
+After the first 24-48 hours have passed water-free, you can shower normally with your gorgeous new lash set.
+Nevertheless, less moisture exposure means less chance of the lashes falling off prematurely.
 So, with that being said, let's begin with how you can shower immediately after getting lash extensions.

 One great way to avoid water exposure is by regulating the shower jets and faucets.
 If your shower jet is adjustable, we highly suggest lowering the head so it is placed around the neck and collarbone area.
 This way, not only will your face avoid direct water exposure, but the droplets won't bounce off and meet your lashes.